lorenzbr/PortfolioTracker/README.md

-# Portfolio Tracker
+# PortfolioTracker
-This R package contains functions to track the financial performance of your investments.
+This R package contains functions to track the financial performance of your investment portfolio.

 ## Introduction